Artist - Lucinda Williams 2

 A concept album driven by, and metaphorically on, a Louisiana State Highway, Williams vividly conjures up the back road exits, FM radio stations, “farms and truck stops and firework stands” that formed her, with world-weary affection.

-Gilded with guitar work by Bill Frisell and Greg Leisz, the double-album deservedly received several accolades and award nominations.
+Gilded with guitar work by Bill Frisell and Greg Leisz, the double-album from 2016 deservedly received several accolades and award nominations.

 3